 They acquire a wonderful instrument rarity: a Pleyel double grand piano, and they are not the only ones being enthusiastic about its sound.
 The CD Double Grand Piano Series is born at Hungaroton.

 After the birth of their daughter in 2008, they retire from international concert life for a while, but in 2013, they are back in full swing.

 Unfortunately, Attila 2014 is seriously injured in a car accident – suffered from through no fault of his own – but he recovers completely.

 So, their real comeback takes place in the Season 2016/17.

-Since then, they have returned to Europe to realize some long-awaited dreams, such as performing Rachmaninoff’s and Beethoven’s complete works for piano duet, as well as starting their own concert cycle called “Doppelklänge” from the 2019/20 season.
+Since then, they have returned to Europe to realize some long-awaited dreams, such as performing Rachmaninoff’s and Beethoven’s complete works for piano duet, as well as starting their own concert cycle called “Crosstalks” in the Budapest Music Center.